 See Israel as an Israeli by visiting some of its most popular sites - the beautiful and rugged Dor Nachsholim beach and antiquities, Ein Hod the artists village, the Druze villages and market, the quaint pedestrian streets and winery of Zikhron Yaakov and more.

 Tel Aviv Area

-Service of a private government licensed English speaking driver/guide.
+Service of a government licensed English speaking driver/guide.

 Pick uo/drop off at hotel/ship.

 Meals and beverages en route.

 Prices are quoted in USD per vehicle and apply for foreign tourists.